Nonabelian Fourier transforms for spherical representations: A global application

 One can then hope to use the trace formula to give an expression for

 in terms of orbital integrals (and automorphic representations on Levi subgroups).
-Those residues ought to correspond to representations whose $L$-parameter, upon composition with $r$, fixes a vector in $V$.
+The residues ought to be nonzero for representations whose $L$-parameter, upon composition with $r$, fixes a vector in $V$.
 These ought to be transfers from smaller groups, and one hopes to compare the sum of residues \eqref{res:sum} with corresponding sums on smaller groups.
-Since every algebraic subgroup of $\widehat{G}$ is the fixed points of a vector in some representation of $\widehat{G}$ by a theorem of Chevalley, in principle executing this approach would lead to a proof of functoriality in general.
+Since every algebraic subgroup of $\widehat{G}$ is the fixed points of a line in some representation of $\widehat{G}$ by a theorem of Chevalley, in principle executing this approach would lead to a proof of functoriality in general.

 However, Langlands gave no absolutely convergent geometric expression for \eqref{res:sum} nor any indication of how to obtain one, even assuming Langlands functoriality.
-In practice this seems to be an extremely difficult analytic hurdle that has only been overcome in a handful of cases \cite{AltugBEI}, \cite{Getz4var}, \cite{GetzInv}, \cite{HermanRS}, \cite{GetzHerman}, \cite{VenkateshThesis}, \cite{WhiteBE} that are essentially those isolated as tractable by Sarnak in his letter \cite{SarnakLetter}.
+In practice this seems to be an extremely difficult analytic hurdle that has only been overcome in a handful of cases \cite{AltugBEI,Getz4var,HermanRS,GetzHerman,VenkateshThesis,WhiteBE} that are essentially those isolated as tractable by Sarnak in his letter \cite{SarnakLetter}.

 In this section we use Theorem \ref{thm-lfe} and work of Finis, Lapid, and M\"uller to give an absolutely convergent expression in terms of orbital integrals and automorphic representations of Levi subgroups that is equal to \eqref{res:sum} if one assumes Langlands functoriality (what we need is given precisely in Conjecture \ref{conj:Langl} below).
 We emphasize that the expression makes sense without any assumption in place, so one could try to use it to study Langlands' beyond endoscopy proposal.
 At very least it allows us to replace \eqref{res:sum} with a quantity which is well-defined without any assumptions.